 What is bacterial vaginosis?

 More than half of all women with BV do not have any symptoms.
-But some women may experience the following symptoms:
+But some women may experience symptoms, such as:

-• Watery, white, grey or greenish vaginal discharge.
+• a watery, white, grey or greenish vaginal discharge

 BV is caused by an overgrowth of ‘bad’ bacteria in your vagina.
 Most cases are related to sexual activity, but other factors can increase your risk.